 1. Sparco Gamma KB-4 Kart Shoes

-This karting shoe might be the most expensive on my list, but it isn’t for nothing!
 Sparco is a well-respected and loved brand within the karting world, with many people swearing by their product quality and longevity.
 These sleek, comfortable and durable boots are no exception to that rule, and they have a host of features that make them worth every penny.

-Available in five color palettes, the KB-4 is a rather unique karting boot for a few reasons.
-First and foremost, the style of these boots is somewhat different compared to what you’ve come to be familiar with.
+Available in five color options, the KB-4 is a rather unique karting boot for a few reasons.
+First and foremost, the style of these boots is somewhat different compared to what you’ve likely come to be familiar with.
 They offer the best of both worlds when it comes to a boot and shoe style, and this is because of the mid-boot design.

 They offer the sturdiness of a boot, but mitigate the often-uncomfortable high-top that some kart drivers don’t really enjoy.

 You won’t find a better karting boot for its absolute durability and race feel.
-For their price, you’re truly getting a bargain if you consider that Sparco boots are used in even the highest levels of kart racing!
+For their price, you’re truly getting a bargain if you consider that Sparco boots are used in even the highest levels of kart racing.
 A truly pedigree boot for a reasonable price, even if it might be above the budget range of some beginner drivers.